-The Principal Post is an authoritative advisory and self-publishing platform for personal narratives and press.
+The Principal Post is an authoritative advisory and self-publishing platform for personal and business narratives and press.
 Whether establishing the record or setting it straight, tell your story proudly with the benefit of our objective review and endorsement.

 We Google everything today, especially the people we engage with socially and professionally.
 Social media posts are fleeting; news in print quickly becomes stale, but the digital record endures.